 The Ontario College of Trades – a new “regulatory body” for the province’s tradespeople that will teach no courses and train no workers – has announced the membership fees that it will begin collecting in April 2013.
 Apprentices will have to pay $60 to the College, journeypersons and employers, $120.
 These fees will be levied on top of any existing licensing or Certificate of Qualification fees that Ontario tradespeople already have to pay.

 In the home improvement industry, four trades are “compulsory” (i.e., these trades “must” pay, with as yet unknown consequences if they don’t): electricians, plumbers, sheet metal workers and air conditioning/refrigeration mechanics.
-Carpenters are not yet “mandatory.”
+Carpenters are not yet “compulsory.”
 Nor yet are any other homebuilding trades beyond the four mentioned.
 But opponents of the College are warning that, in the years ahead (or earlier) the College is almost certainly going to take over more and more trades of the 157 that it is monitoring, representing 500,000 Ontario workers.
 The vast majority of whom already pay licensing fees to other regulatory bodies that will continue to exist.

 Most of the anti-College publicity so far has been driven by the Coalition of Ontario Construction Employers, which says it represents over 100,000 Ontario tradespeople and employers.
 In a press release, it says new fees announced last week “by the McGuinty government’s newest bureaucracy amounts to a major tax hit on both tradespeople and consumers.”
 The Coalition says the fees will drive up a host of consumer service costs, from a hair cut to hiring a plumber, electrician and auto mechanic.